Phil Joanou: Biography

-After the disappointment of Heaven's Prisoners Joanou went into the indie world of filmmaking to write, direct, produce and edit Entropy.
-Produced by Brad Epstein, Robert DeNiro and Jane Rosenthal at Tribeca Films, this semi-autobiographical film (starring Stephen Dorff as the Joanou-inspired character) was independently produced for three million dollars while shooting in New York, Los Angeles, Paris, Dublin and Cape Town.
+After the disappointment of Heaven's Prisoners, Joanou went into the indie world of filmmaking to write, direct, produce and edit Entropy.
+Produced by Brad Epstein, Robert De Niro, and Jane Rosenthal at Tribeca Films, this semi-autobiographical film (starring Stephen Dorff as the Joanou-inspired character) was independently produced for three million dollars while shooting in New York, Los Angeles, Paris, Dublin and Cape Town.
 Five U2 songs were used on the soundtrack, and the band also performed live, while Bono and Larry Mullen Jr. played themselves as characters in the film.
-The film was ultimately purchased by Touchstone Pictures (Disney) and was never heard from again.
+The film was ultimately purchased by Touchstone Pictures (Disney).

 The second installment of the American Up series, 14 Up in America, was completed in 1998 when Joanou filmed the same children, now 14 years old.
 In 2005, due to a conflict with a feature film Joanou was directing (Gridiron Gang), rather than wait until the Sony film was finished, Granda Television (the producer of the documentary project) chose to move forward with a different director for Age 21 in America.
 This installment was never aired in the US and the project was abandoned.

-In the early 2000's Joanou focused on commercial work, directing commercials for Nike, Coke, Gatorade, Bud Light, Honda, Ford, GM, Lexus, Brand Jordan, Sony, UPS, Microsoft, EA, Mercedes, Disney, Visa, MasterCard, and many others.
+In the early 2000s, Joanou focused on commercial work, directing commercials for Nike, Coke, Gatorade, Bud Light, Honda, Ford, GM, Lexus, Brand Jordan, Sony, UPS, Microsoft, EA, Mercedes, Disney, Visa, MasterCard, and many others.

-In 2005 Joanou began production on Gridiron Gang, based on the award-winning documentary that followed the first season of the inaugural football program at Camp Kilpatrick, a juvenile detention center in Los Angeles.
-The film starred Dwayne Johnson Jr. and opened number one in 2006 in both its theatrical run and its home video release.
+In 2005, Joanou began production on Gridiron Gang, based on the award-winning documentary that followed the first season of the inaugural football program at Camp Kilpatrick, a juvenile detention center in Los Angeles.
+The film starred Dwayne Johnson and opened number one in 2006 in both its theatrical run and its home video release.
 Joanou also directed Chris Tucker's first stand-up comedy special for Netflix in 2013, which was released in 2015.

-His most recent film, entitled The Veil, took Joanou into the horror/mystery genre for Blumhouse, Universal Pictures, and Netflix.
+His latest film The Veil (2016), took Joanou into the horror and mystery genre for Blumhouse, Universal Pictures, and Netflix.

+In 2023, Joanou released his first novel, It Just Happened, a comedic coming-of-age story set in 1973.